 It is Written…

 - “…you are My witnesses.
 Is there any God besides Me, Or is there any other Rock?
 I know of none…” (Isaiah 44:8)

 - “For who is God, besides the LORD?
 And who is a rock, besides our God?”
 (2 Samuel 22:32 & Psalm 18:31)

 - “…They remembered that God was their rock, and the Most High God their redeemer…” (Psalm 78:35)

 - “…because of the hands of the Mighty One of Jacob, because of the Shepherd, the Rock of Israel, because of the God of your father who will help you…” (Genesis 49:24-25)

 - “Blessed be the LORD, my rock, who trains my hands for war, and my fingers for battle…” (Psalm 144:1)

 Three Ways Jesus is Your Rock:

-You can trust Jesus Christ.
+You can trust Jesus Christ, the Rock of your salvation.
 Let go of whatever it is that you’re holding onto, if it’s not Him.
 If you still feel shaken, remember that God has not given you the spirit of fear- and you don’t have to accept its presence in your life, but you may have to wage a spiritual battle to get it to leave.
 You have the spiritual authority through Jesus Christ to win, and “…having done all, stand- stand, therefore!”
 (Ephesians 6:10-18) Stand… on the Rock!

 Don’t forget to pick up a copy of The Way of the Worshipper on Amazon – and AVAILABLE NOW you can also purchase The Way of the Worshipper: A Devotional Workbook for deeper study, personal examination and spiritual growth!